hughperkins/pytorch-residual-networks/README.md

 Deep Residual Learning for Image Recognition
 ============================================

-Fork-specific:
-- this fork is an in-progress (not ready for use yet) port of Michael Wilber's torch-residual-networks to run also from python, using pytorch.
-The network will still be in lua, the data loading and preprocessing will be in python.
-Data loading and preprocessing will be for cifar only, though the network itself could be used with any data and preprocessing plausibly, which you can customize on the python side, in python.

-This is a Torch implementation of ["Deep Residual Learning for Image Recognition",Kaiming He, Xiangyu Zhang, Shaoqing Ren, Jian Sun](http://arxiv.org/abs/1512.03385) the winners of the 2015 ILSVRC and COCO challenges.
+This is a pytorch implementation of ["Deep Residual Learning for Image Recognition",Kaiming He, Xiangyu Zhang, Shaoqing Ren, Jian Sun](http://arxiv.org/abs/1512.03385) the winners of the 2015 ILSVRC and COCO challenges.

+It's forked from Michael Wilber's torch-residual-networks.
+The data loading and preprocessing have been moved from the lua side into the python side, so you're free to load different data, change the preprocessing, and so on.

 **What's working:** CIFAR converges, as per the paper.